davis-cohen-3/capstone_proj/admin/meeting_notes.md

 * Carol Chang

 First meeting with sponsor will be **9/30/22** at 4pm.

 Bradley: Reach out to sponsor and establish if Fridays will be a good meeting time in general.
 Bradley may not be able to attend.

 Carol: Create google drive for team updates for TA.
+Drive link is: https://drive.google.com/drive/folders/10V3ERBcDFKFtwz7XXHXB_JaEyYnuYUwf?usp=sharing